The Senate of Canada Building

 Take a seat and reflect on more than 100 years of history around, above and even beneath you.
 One of 12 mahogany benches that originally sat here when the building was a train station has returned.
 The Canada Science and Technology Museum graciously donated it from its collection to the Senate.

-The Senate Chamber, or the “Red Chamber” as it is sometimes called, is where senators from Canada’s provinces and territories meet to debate legislation and issues of importance to Canadians.
+The Senate Chamber, or the “Red Chamber” as it is sometimes called, is where senators representing all of Canada’s regions meet to debate legislation and issues of importance to Canadians.